Residual Multi-Fidelity Neural Network Computing: Numerical examples

 The architecture of $ResNN$ consists of 2 hidden layers, where each layer has 20 neurons.
 The architecture of $DNN$ consists of 4 hidden layers, where each layer has 30 neurons.
 The architecture of both networks will be kept fixed at all tolerance levels.
 For the training process, we split the available data points into a training set (95$\%$ of data) and a validation set (5$\%$ of data).
 We apply pre-processing transformations to the input data points before they are presented to the two networks.
 Precisely, we transform the points from $[10,11] \times [4,6]$ into the unit square $[0,1]^2$.
 We employ the quadratic cost function and use the Adam optimization technique with an initial learning rate, $\eta = 0.005$.
 This learning rate is adapted during training by monitoring the MSE on the validation set.
 We do not use any regularization technique.
-Table \ref{Ex2_table2} summarizes the number of training-validation data $N_I$ (for $ResNN$) and $N$ (for $DNN$), the number of epochs $N_{\text{epoch}}$, the batch size $N_{\text{batch}}$, and the CPU time of training and evaluating the two networks for different tolerances.
+Moreover, in order to take into account the uncertainty inherent in neural network training, each neural network is trained five separate times on five different random seeds.
+Table \ref{Ex2_table2} summarizes the number of training-validation data $N_I$ (for $ResNN$) and $N$ (for $DNN$), the number of epochs $N_{epoch}$, batch size $N_{batch}$, and the average CPU time of training and evaluating the two networks for different tolerances over the five independent training trials.
+We remark that the variance in training and evaluation time is negligible across the different trials.
 With these parameters we construct three surrogates for $Q_{DNN}$, one at each tolerance level.

-Table \ref{Ex2_table_MSE} reports the MSE \eqref{MSE_error} in the constructed surrogates $Q_{DNN}$, using a uniform grid of $N_{\varepsilon} = {10}^8$ points $\bm{\theta}$ in $\Theta$, confirming that the (deterministic) MSE in the network approximation is comparable to the (statistical) absolute error $\varepsilon_{\text{abs}}$.
+Table \ref{Ex2_table_MSE} reports the MSE \eqref{MSE_error} in the constructed surrogates $Q_{DNN}$, using a uniform grid of $N_{\varepsilon} = {10}^6$ points $\bm{\theta}$ in $\Theta$, confirming that the (deterministic) MSE in the network approximation is comparable to the (statistical) absolute error $\varepsilon_{abs}$ over all five training runs.